 How can I support the efforts of HOME?

 Pray that HOME continues to hold true to a vision for homeschooling that brings glory to God, who entrusted families with the care and nurturing of their children.
-Join us as a volunteer and help to serve others within the homeschool community.
-Make a financial donation by subscribing to our newsletter, or become a Founding Family.
-Attend our annual convention!
-You will reap many benefits, and support HOME’s biggest fundraising effort of the year!
+Join us as a volunteer, and help to serve others within the homeschool community.
+Make a financial contribution by subscribing to The HOME Digest or become a Founding Family.
+Attend HOME's Annual Convention, Used Curriculum Sale and Expo, or participate in a HOME Portfolio Review!
+Your involvement will reap many benefits and rewards, while providing vital financial support to HOME!